Jassi10000-zz/Pep-Hackathon-Project/README.md

 <br><br>

-## To use , view or run the code :
+## 🏍 To use , view or run the code :

-* Fork :
-       Fork the project from top right Fork button
 * Clone / Download :

        git clone https://github.com/your_username_/Project-Name.git
 * Open the project in your favorite code editor and do following

        npm install puppeteer

+## ✍ Contributing :
+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+* Fork the Project
+* Create your new Branch (git checkout -b NewBranchName)
+* Commit your Changes <code> (git commit -m 'Description of contribution you made ') </code>
+* Push to the Branch <code>(git push origin NewBranchName)</code>
+* Open a Pull Request